msorc/rscheme/README.md

 this file at the top level.
 Also at this level are several subdirectories, described below.

-  README.md - This file -- the one you're reading.
+  - *README.md* This file -- the one you're reading.

-  INSTALL - How to configure, compile, and install RScheme
+  - *INSTALL* How to configure, compile, and install RScheme

-  COPYING - License for free use
+  - *COPYING* License for free use

-  doc - This holds the documentation of the system.
-Included are a
-        user reference and notes on the design and implementation.
+  - *doc* This holds the documentation of the system.
+Included are a user reference and notes on the design and implementation.
           We currently include the documentation source is not shipped in the distribution, because the toolchain to build the docs is somewhat involved.

-  modules - This is the source for the compiler and various other
-            modules, in RScheme.
+  - *modules* This is the source for the compiler and various other modules, in RScheme.
 Most of the subdirectories hold the code for some particular module.

-  handc - This is miscellaneous handwritten C code, mostly runtime
-          support code such as the GC and the low-level parts of the thread system.
-This source gets copied into `src/' by the top-level build process.
+  - *handc* This is miscellaneous handwritten C code, mostly runtime support code such as the GC and the low-level parts of the thread system.
+This source gets copied into *src/* by the top-level build process.

-  compiler - This contains the "cross" compiler, which is written in
-	     the language implemented by RScheme 0.6, but compiles code for 0.7.  (this is also the off-line module module, rsc, because it works in 0.7 too)
+  - *compiler* This contains the "cross" compiler, which is written in the language implemented by RScheme 0.6, but compiles code for 0.7.  (this is also the off-line module module, rsc, because it works in 0.7 too)

-  test - This directory holds regression test files
+  - *test* This directory holds regression test files

-  src - The is is the C code generated automatically from RScheme
-        code.
-The subdirectories correspond to the subdirectories of `modules/', and hold the C code generated from the RScheme code in those directories, plus copies of the subdirectories of `handc/'.
+  - *src* This is the C code generated automatically from RScheme code.
+The subdirectories correspond to the subdirectories of *modules/*, and hold the C code generated from the RScheme code in those directories, plus copies of the subdirectories of *handc/*.

-  bytcodes - This contains the definitions of the bytecode operations
-	     and hooks for the bytecode compiler to make use of the low-level type system.
+  - *bytcodes* This contains the definitions of the bytecode operations and hooks for the bytecode compiler to make use of the low-level type system.

-  packages - This contains the standard, but optional, packages, such
-	     as the persistent store (rstore) and posix interface package (syscalls).
+  - *packages* This contains the standard, but optional, packages, such as the persistent store (rstore) and posix interface package (syscalls).

 Goals of the RScheme project